Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 The example we've run through to build up our understanding of how macro's work is very abstract and not very useful, so I wanted to go over a quick example of how I've started using Macro's.

-In the [Job Tracker](https://github.com/Fios-Quest/job-tracker/) app I've been building with the help of folks in the chat of my [streams](https://www.youtube.com/playlist?list=PLW2L8KbM0O7Z2KroHNNBWY1UApqmeiyqe), I've leaned heavily into composing my types from Traits to form common behaviour.
+In the [Fio's Job Tracker](https://github.com/Fios-Quest/job-tracker/) app I've been building with the help of folks in the chat of my [streams](https://www.youtube.com/playlist?list=PLW2L8KbM0O7Z2KroHNNBWY1UApqmeiyqe), I've leaned heavily into composing my types using Traits to form common behaviour.

 For example, at time of writing, I allow the user to create `Company`s, `Role`s, and `Flag`s. `Role`s and `Flag`s belong to `Company`s so those types implement the following trait: